mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 [issue]:https://github.com/jekyll/jekyll/issues/2327

-If you try running `jekyll -v` and get no error then skip this step.
-If you get an error "Could not find a JavaScript runtime." you will need to install a JavaScript runtime such as `therubyracer`.
-This requires the `g++` compiler to be installed.
+If you run `jekyll -v` and get no error then skip this step.
+If you get an error "Could not find a JavaScript runtime" you need to install a JavaScript runtime such as `therubyracer`.
+This requires the `g++` compiler.

     sudo apt-get install g++
     sudo gem install therubyracer --no-rdoc --no-ri